mongodb/docs/source/includes/upgrade-k8s-operator.rst

                                 -- values helm_chart/values-openshift.yaml
                                 kubectl apply -f operator.yaml

-                             You can customize your Chart before installing it by modifying the ``values-openshift.yaml`` file.
-For this Chart, you may need to add one or more of the following options:

-                             .. include:: /includes/list-tables/os-helm-install-options.rst
+                             .. include:: /includes/helm-install-os-options.rst

                              .. note::

-                                You can also pass these values as options when you apply the helm chart:
+                                You can also pass these values as options when you apply the Helm Chart:

                                 .. code-block:: sh